spiral/docs/orm/basics.md

 # ORM, Basics
 The Spiral Framework provides a simple yet powerful ORM engine that you can use in your everyday development.
-Spiral ORM works with multiple databases, automatically scaffolds tables and columns, it defines set of relations and pre-loads them on demand for later use.
+Spiral ORM works with multiple databases, automatically scaffolds tables and columns (directly or via migrations), it defines set of relations and pre-loads them on demand for later use.

-The ORM model **Record** is based on the [**DataEntity**] (/components/entity.md) class.
+The ORM model **Record** is based on the [**DataEntity**](/components/entity.md) class.
 It's best to read about this component first.
-In addition, you can check out this [behaviour schema] (/schemas.md) concept which used as the base for the ORM component.
+In addition, you can check out this [behaviour schema](/schemas.md) concept which used as the base for the ORM component.

+> Attention, default spiral ORM uses abstract models as parent for your entities, if you need pure DataMapper please check Doctrine.

 ## Record
 The Spiral ORM component does not require any configuration other than making sure that the [DBAL] (/database/overview.md) has valid database connections.
 To begin using ORM, just create or generate your desired **Record** model.